Central Carolina Community College

 - Central Carolina Community College is committed to understanding and meeting the educational needs of the area’s citizens, businesses, industries, and service sectors.
 The College provides life-long educational opportunities consistent with our students’ interests and abilities, prepares graduates capable of acquiring and applying knowledge and succeeding in the regional and global community, and serves as a positive economic, social, and cultural catalyst in our diverse communities.
 The College is committed to teaching and learning excellence.

-- The teacher population of 194 teachers has declined by 43% over five years.
+- The teacher population of 194 teachers has stayed relatively flat over five years.

 |Central Carolina Community College||(NC) Community College Avg.|